-In my recent post entitled “Step 1: Isolating your brand’s key issues” published on May 4, 2017, I discussed the first step in our Value Creator Process when developing a Campaign of Interactions for your advisors.
-It is comprised of considering all the possible product and market factors impacting your brand and isolating the top 3-5 issues that are preventing you from capturing “100% market share”.
-It requires a process of stepping out of the day to day immediacy of the concerns of the moment and going back to basics.
-Why is your brand where it is today?
+In my previous post entitled “Step 1: Isolating your brand’s key issues,”, I discussed the first step in our MIQ Discovery™ process when developing a Longitudinal Expert Engagement Plan™ for your advisors.
+As discussed, this process involves considering all the possible product and market factors impacting your brand and isolating the top 3-5 issues that are preventing you from capturing “100% market share”.
+Most importantly, completing this process requires stepping back from day to day concerns and going back to basics.
+Put differently, you’ll need to figure out why your brand is where it is today.

-After the questions and insight gaps have been identified, the next step is to determine how you are going to answer these questions.
-Will you be working internally to solve some issues?
+After the right questions and insight gaps have been identified, the next step is to determine how to answer these questions.
+Ask yourself, will you be working internally to solve some issues?
 Will a new clinical trial be required or meetings set up with global, medical, cross functional or leadership teams?
-Or do you need some holistic insights that can be derived through market research or focus groups?
+Or do you need some holistic insights that can be derived from market research or focus groups?
 Perhaps you need to engage with physicians, advisors, consultants, co-authors, patients, payers or other healthcare stakeholders in an advisory board, steering committee or working group.
-Identifying the most productive “tool” or tactic to answering these questions is pivotal in getting you closer to the answers you need.
+Identifying the most productive “tool” or tactic for answering these questions is crucial in finding the answers you need.

-Quickly following, one must determine what the objectives will be in engaging in a specific tactic.
-What is it definitively that you want to accomplish and what is the “call to action”?
-Sometimes determining what your key imperatives are can be facilitated by asking yourself what you want the situation to look like in 6 or 12 months.
-Will these changes be attitudes which can be measured by changes in people’s intentional awareness or consciousness about specific information?
-Or will it be a shift in people’s behaviors in light of new data?
+With a solid methodology in place, one must now determine what the objectives will be for specific tactics.
+Consider what it is that you want to accomplish and what the “call to action” will be.
+Sometimes determining what your key imperatives are can be achieved by imagining what you want the situation to look like in 6 or 12 months.
+Ask yourself, will these changes be attitudes that can be measured by changes in people’s intentional awareness or consciousness about specific information?
+Conversely, will it be a shift in people’s behaviors in light of new data?
 Or perhaps it will be in the creation of a specific deliverable (i.e. consensus paper, reimbursement dossier, patient education material, etc.) created within a specific budget and timeline.

-One of the reasons for the difficulty in articulating benchmarks is that we have socialized success metrics to fit within very narrow filters as viewed through profit and loss statements.
-It is much more difficult to measure “validated learning” as touted in Eric Ries’ “Lean Startup” book.
-It is equally difficult to measure the impact of social media on marketing efforts.
-In addition, metrics are often difficult to quantify because of the lack of comparables especially if no specific benchmarks exist for a particular intervention or tactic.
-Often a benchmark data is available but you may not have access to it organizationally or do not know where to locate that information.
-If these are the cases, coming up with surrogate benchmarks or even benchmark estimates are the most reasonable approach when creating success metrics.
+One of the reasons for the difficulty in articulating benchmarks is that we have socialized success metrics to fit within very narrow filters, as viewed through profit and loss statements.
+Indeed, it is much more difficult to measure “validated learning,” as Eric Ries’ suggests in his book “Lean Startup“.
+Moreover, it is equally difficult to measure the impact of social media on marketing efforts.
+This is because metrics are often difficult to quantify due to the lack of comparables.
+This is particularly true if no specific benchmarks exist for a particular intervention or tactic.
+Although benchmark data is often available, you may not have access to it organizationally or know where to locate that information.
+If this is the case, coming up with surrogate benchmarks or even benchmark estimates, is the most reasonable approach when creating success metrics.

-At Impetus Digital, we feel strongly about clearly mapping out your success map so you have a structured approach and direction in which to proceed.
-For example, we know from our 6 years of building and managing our client’s advisory boards and steering committees which benchmarks you should be comparing your programs to when considering customer engagement rates, quantity and quality of insights shared, speed at which to gather insights or get projects completed as well as cost savings in comparison to more traditional customer engagement activities such as in person consultancy meetings.
+At Impetus Digital, we feel strongly about clearly mapping out your success path to provide you with a structured approach and direction.
+Indeed, we know from our 10+ years of building and managing our clients’ advisory boards and steering committees exactly which benchmarks you should be comparing your programs to.
+These benchmarks take into consideration the customer engagement rates, quantity and quality of insights shared, the speed at which to gather insights or get projects completed, as well as cost savings in comparison to more traditional customer engagement activities, such as in-person consultancy meetings.